RominaSSBatista/Neotropics-thrushes-Project/README.md

 ### Overview
 ---

 The genus *Turdus* (Aves, Turdidae) consists of 71 currently recognized species occurring throughout the world.
 Previous attempts to reconstruct phylogenies have proved extremely challenging due to short internal branches and low node support.
-South and Central America currently host the highest number of species (23 of 71) in the genus Turdus (Aves: Turdidae), and previous studies ([Nylander et al, 2008](http://sysbio.oxfordjournals.org/content/57/2/257.full.pdf+html)) suggest that this is due to an exceptional radiation following dispersal from Africa (see above, Figure 1, from [Nylander et al, 2008](http://sysbio.oxfordjournals.org/content/57/2/257.full.pdf+html)).
+South and Central America currently host the highest number of species (23 of 71) in the genus Turdus (Aves: Turdidae), and previous studies ([Nylander et al, 2008](http://sysbio.oxfordjournals.org/content/57/2/257.full.pdf+html)) suggest that this is due to an exceptional radiation following dispersal from Africa (see below, Figure 1, from [Nylander et al, 2008](http://sysbio.oxfordjournals.org/content/57/2/257.full.pdf+html)).
 Detailed biogeographic studies on a finer scale in South America are necessary to examine the evolutionary history for these taxa, as well as for revising current taxonomy.

 ![Image](images/Dimensions-UCE-thrushes004.png)